needle-tools/needle-engine-support/documentation/deployment.md

 ![image](/imgs/unity-texture-compression-options.jpg)
 :::

 You can also add the `Progressive Texture Settings` component anywhere in your scene to make all textures in your project be progressively loaded.
-Note that progressive loading does not support lightmaps or skybox textures at this point.
+Note that progressive loading is not applied to lightmaps or skybox textures at this point.

 ![image](/imgs/unity-progressive-textures.jpg)

 #### Mesh compression
 By default a production build will compress meshes using `draco` compression.
 We also offer an option to automatically simplify your meshes by using Mesh-Simplifier.
-We're working on adding options choosing between `meshopt` and `draco` per mesh depending on your usecase.
+We're working on adding options for choosing between `meshopt` and `draco` per mesh depending on your usecase.

 #### Mesh simplification